Drainage in potted plants is uber important.

 Consider these simple tips;

-- If possible, keep the planters small – this facilitates easy re-potted plantings that you can lift out, in pots which slope evenly outward as the pot wall moves towards the top.
+This facilitates easy re-potted plantings that you can lift out, in pots which slope evenly outward as the pot wall moves towards the top.
 This simple classic form facilitates the removal of the plant to clean out blocked drainage holes without damaging either the pot or the plant.

-- For large planters, consider a system at the bottom that can help you pump out excess water, especially after a heavy down pour for outdoor pot plants.
+Consider a system at the bottom that can help you pump out excess water, especially after a heavy down pour for outdoor pot plants.

-- Use corrugated piping also known as tiling - where proper drainage cannot be achieved through natural means, corrugated piping called tiling may be installed below the growing surface to move moisture away from the plant's roots.
+Where proper drainage cannot be achieved through natural means, corrugated piping called tiling may be installed below the growing surface to move moisture away from the plant's roots.

 4. Instead of the soil, use potting mix